 Instead of plainly listing job duties, strengthen your cover letter by only focusing on relevant experiences from your past roles.

-For example: “In the past, I’ve worked as a sales associate, a sales team leader and a sales manager.
+- “In the past, I’ve worked as a sales associate, a sales team leader and a sales manager.
 From these experiences, I have learned to listen carefully to customers’ needs, offer additional services to each customer and communicate effectively with a team of sales associates and managers.”

 - When was there a moment you showed initiative?

 - When have you pushed against the grain to innovate?